-Achievement of learning goals (unmarked): a) Regular attendance and completion of exercises; b) Regular attendance, project work
+Achievement of learning goals (unmarked): a) Regular attendance and completion of exercises; b) Regular attendance, project work a) Schön, J.H.
+(2015): Physical Properties of Rocks-Fundamentals and Principles of Petrophysics.
+Elsevier, Amsterdam, 496.

 Examination: Portfolio Examination: the marks are derived by combining the scores achieved in the written test at the end of the semester part (a) (70%), and the presentation the project work (b) (30%).